Hermitian Matrix Definiteness from Quantum Phase Estimation

-Again, the computational complexity is $O(N^3)$.
-Finally, the obvious possibility is to calculate by brute force all the eigenvalues, which can be done in $O(N^w log_2(N))$ operations~\cite{Pan1999}.
-The lowest bound known to date is $w=2.376$, but practical problems demand a value higher than $log(7)=2.808$.
-This classical theoretical scaling bound will be the benchmark in our search for quantum advantage.
+Again, the computational complexity is $O(N^3)$\textcolor{red}, which, however, can be reduced to $O(N^{2.529})$ using the new matrix multiplication algorithms \cite{Camarero}.
+Finally, the obvious possibility is to calculate by brute force all the eigenvalues, which can be done in $O(N^w log_2(N))$ operations in some specific cases and $O(N^3 + (N\ log_2^2 N)\ log_2{b})$ in general~\cite{Pan1999}, being $2^{-b}$ the relative error.
+At present, the lowest theoretical bound is $w=2.376$.
+However, practical problems yield a higher lower bound $log_2(7)=2.808$.
+This number will be the benchmark in our search for quantum advantage.

-The hybrid algorithm presented in this paper consist of two parts.
-A fast classical preprocessing stage that, if sucessfull, will identify the definiteness of $M$ in $O(N^2)$ steps.
-As we will show, the rate of success for this part is roughly $65\%$.
-For the remaining cases in which this method fails, we propose a quantum algorithm that shows competitive performance.
-The outcome is not deterministic, but peaked around the correct answer with an accuracy that increases with the depth $n$ of the ancillary system.
-With $n=14$ an overall performance over $97\%$ of correct classification is achieved.